"Play is the highest form of learning in early childhood"

 providing a foundation for numeracy developing through practical ideas, using the language of maths, measuring, estimating, sorting, matching, counting

 developing knowledge of how to use tools, computer, tape recorder, camera, how magnets work, how substances can change, exploring light and shadow, forces and energy, developing knowledge of the environment through the seasons, living things, re-cycling, skill development for later learning in history and geography

 Our school has a wide range of resources - including staff - to enable us to provide opportunities for all the children to experience all these areas of potential learning.
+Children with special educational needs will be offered the same opportunities as their peers and staff will scaffold their learning in an inclusive manner.
 The curriculum will be enhanced and developed further throughout the year by regular visits out of nursery school and visitors who will come in to enrich the children's learning.